Tag Archives: evolutionary psychology

 Darwin’s work on emotions was neglected for most of the twentieth century by anthropologists favoring a blank slate view of human behavior, but was eventually largely vindicated by a number of researchers, notably Paul Ekman.
 There is now good evidence for six basic facially expressed emotions: Fear, Disgust, Joy, Anger, Sadness, and Surprise.

 If you’re a movie watcher, this list may seem familiar.
 These emotions (all except for Surprise) are all depicted as little homunculi living inside the head of an 11 year old girl in the animated feature “Inside Out.”
-Somebody at Pixar Studios knows their Ekman.
+Somebody at Pixar Studios knew their Ekman.

 insideout